 The true scope of the data-sharing deal between Google’s DeepMind project and the Royal Free NHS Trust, comprising of three hospitals within London, has been revealed.
 The agreement allows Google’s DeepMind complete access to all patient records across these three hospitals rather than a more targeted subset of data specifically aimed at Acute Kidney Injury (AKI) – the original reason for the data-sharing agreement.

 Naturally this has raised various concerns from the public and from national media across the UK.
-Normally, access to patient data is so often heavily restricted and when access is allowed, especially to private sector companies, the information is made transparent immediately.
+Normally, access to patient data is so often heavily restricted to a specific repository and when access is allowed, especially to private sector companies, the information is made transparent immediately.

 Well, as obvious as that sounds, I can tell you from my experience of working within an analytics company it’s not necessarily accurate.

 For DeepMind to fulfil their objective of enabling clinicians to perform preventative treatment on patients at risk of AKI then access to a patient’s complete medical history is required.
 In order to predict outcomes, all factors of a patient’s medical record should be considered because there are no obvious prior symptoms or conditions before being inflicted with AKI.
 This explanation can be backed up by a statement coming from a spokesperson for the Royal Free NHS Trust.

 In our work within the NHS and other organisations across a variety of sectors, we always stress the importance of being able to completely integrate all data, regardless of whether it is currently stored in silo.
 The benefits of unifying data provide a much more accurate reflection of the analysis you are able to perform, because it allows you to tap into data sets that, whilst not seeming relevant to the analysis you are undertaking, may actually have an underlying impact.